In the Circumstance of a Fire – Plan Ahead and Prepare

 Things to Be Conscious of to Decrease Home Fire Dangers

 Even though some fires aren’t preventable, there are a few things you can do to decrease the chances of a fire from occurring in your home:

 - Portable Heaters: Not under any condition should you leave a space heater unattended, and keep flammable or combustible objects three feet away from the heater.
 It’s also imperative for your heater to contain the right safety features.
 For instance, the heater shuts off when it falls over.

 - Appliances and Electrical: Worn down cords and broken plugs could easily form a home fire, so be sure to check your appliances regularly for any issues.
 Also, keep an eye on your light switches because if they’re hot, they need to be replaced.

 - Children: Explain to your kids that fire is not something to play with, and be sure to store your matches and lighters in an area that’s out of sight and out of reach.

-- Cooking: The kitchen is one of the most typical spots for a fire to develop.
-It’s essential to be attentive to what’s in the oven or on the stove, and if you need to step out, have somebody watch over it until you come back.
+- Cooking: The kitchen is one of the more vulnerable places for a fire to develop.
+It’s important to pay attention to what’s in the oven or on the stove, and when you need to step out, have someone keep an eye on it until you return.